OpenResearchInstitute/ka9q-sdr/INSTALLING.md

 port install fftw-3 libopus portaudio
 ```

 I haven't set up virgin systems to test the installs so I could easily have missed something.
-If so, please let me know.
+If so, please let me know or file an issue.

 Phil Karn